Cercis siliquastrum: Distribution and ecological aspects

-The flowers are pollinated by bees, attracted by nectar.
+The flowers are pollinated by bees, which are attracted by nectar.
 Pollen from the protruding stamens is deposited on the bee's body and carried to another flower's stigma.

 In Israel the tree has a status of a protected plant.

 British journalist Francis McCullagh reported seeing "innumerable" flowering specimens of this tree in Yildiz Park in Istanbul in April 1909.